WQTQ: History

-WQTQ was originally licensed in the early 1970s with 10 watts on 88.3 MHz with a small antenna on top of the Weaver High School building on Granby St. in Hartford.
+WQTQ was originally licensed December 4, 1973, with 10 watts on 88.3 MHz with a small antenna on top of the Weaver High School building on Granby St. in Hartford.
 The low height of this antenna along with the low power and poor frequency (right between two other, more powerful stations) resulted in very limited coverage.
 In the mid seventies, Harold Dorschug, VP of Engineering for WTIC arranged for WQTQ's to move to 89.9 MHz, a much clearer frequency.
 He also moved transmitter to the roof of the Oak Hill School for the Blind on Holcolm Street in Hartford.
 The new frequency allowed the power to be increased to 63 watts and the new location, at one of the highest points in the city of Hartford, resulted in greatly expanded coverage.
 In 1998 the power was increased to 112 watts securing the future of the station by making it a "primary" Class A station in the eyes of the FCC.